 I was never a ‘fan’ fan.
-I saw little point indulging in hero worship an an author’s feet.
+What’s the point of indulging in hero worship at an author’s feet?
 In days gone, I hoped that Phil, one of my favourite authors, was fine with that.
-Now I’ve started writing, it occurs to me that when you lose an author, you also lose his capacity to react.
-Part of my writing is a reflection of his spirit.
+Recently it occurred to me that when you lose an author, you also lose his capacity to react.
+What I see (at least in part) is a reflection of his spirit.
 In my heart of hearts, I know that if I hadn’t read his work, I wouldn’t look at the world the same way,

 This morning, I was certain that chrome on my PC had been infected by a virus; after a bit of digging, I realised that Google had done their usual: we’ve decided to change the interface and we’re sure you’ll like it but we won’t warn you.
 Of course this sent my bile and spleen emitters into overdrive.
 Eventually I figured that this new retrograde-look is actually by design.
 The hate and bile was building up, to exhaust it I decided to see how the slightly new Chrome performed.
 A simple test beckoned.

 For quite some time, I’ve been under the impression that Philip K Dick’s middle name was spelt ‘Kendred’.
 Heaven knows where I picked this up from.
 It’s possible I’d seen it misspelt in one of my books.
 I’ve over 30 books by Dick and at least a further 50 short story collections that might contain the culprit spelling.
 Did